+- Amendment 62: sales tax bonds

+- Amendment 65: revenue bonds

+- Amendment 89: energy efficiency bonds

-A major exception to this rule was enacted in November 2000.
-Arkansas voters approved Amendment 78 to the Arkansas Constitution, which allows for short-term financing.
-The amendment permits municipalities to enter into short-term financing obligations "for the purpose of acquiring, constructing, installing or renting real property or tangible personal property having an expected useful life of more than one (1) year ... "
+- Amendment 78 which allows for short-term financing.
+The amendment permits municipalities to enter into short-term financing obligations "for the purpose of acquiring, constructing, installing or renting real property or tangible personal property having an expected useful life of more than one (1) year ..."
 The financing may extend for up to five years.
 There is a dollar limit on the amount a city may finance: A city's total amount of short-term obligations under the amendment may not exceed five percent of the assessed value of taxable property within the municipality.

-Other statutory provisions will allow municipalities to "borrow money" via non-interest bearing "evidences of indebtedness" for ordinary operating expenses in anticipation of the collection of property tax monies (ACA § 14-58-401 to 403).
-The uncollected property taxes serve as security for the loan and are assigned as a method of repaying the indebtedness.
-A second loan provision is found in ACA § 19-3-401 through 403, which allows for temporary loans from the State Board of Finance which must be paid back within the calendar year.
+A city of the first class may borrow via non-interest bearing "evidences of indebtedness" for ordinary operating expenses in anticipation of the collection of property tax monies (A.C.A. §§ 14-58-401 to 403).
+The uncollected property taxes serve as security for the loan and are assigned as a method of repaying the indebtedness